Holidays

 Purim

-This early spring holiday occurs on the 14th of Adar and celebrates the events described in the Book of Esther.
+This spring holiday occurs on the 14th of Adar and celebrates the events described in the Book of Esther.
 Queen Esther saved the Jews of Persia from a plot to destroy them by the king’s minister, Haman.
 Children love to drown out the evil Haman’s name with their groggers and to eat hamantaschen, cookies shaped like his hat.
-Join us for Purim Carnival hosted by TEMTY, and Purim Shpiel.
+Join us for our Purim Shpiel and other festivities to celebrate the holiday.

 Passover